colino17/chromecast-tweaks/README.md

 # Chromecast Tweaks

-Various tweaks, scripts, and tricks for the 2020 Chromecast.
+Various tweaks, scripts, and tricks for the Chromecast with Google TV.

 ## Developer Options